 The Summer Web-Based Institute for Technologies in CompSci and Healthcare (SWITCH) is the PATHS-UP and Expeditions in Computing funded RET summer internship.
-SWITCH is a free 5-week virtual summer research program for computer science, technology, and programming teachers.
-The program includes virtual networking, participation in university research, presentations based on the research done at Rice University, and lesson development.
+SWITCH is a free 6-week, paid virtual summer research internship program for computer science, technology, and programming teachers.
+The program includes up to $6,000 in stipends, virtual networking, participation in university research, presentations based on the research done at Rice University, and lesson development.

 Teachers will delve into computer science and engineering topics such as hardware and software issues, applications, and instructional considerations.
 These fundamentals and programming concepts will allow participants to explore and develop models of healthcare devices that have practical uses in society.